1. Complaint by SEC over a law firm’s opinion

 A closing opinion is executed by a firm, and not a lawyer at that firm.
 It is usually about 8 – 20 pages long.
 It sets out with precise language for whom the firm acted (e.g., “We acted as specialized gaming counsel to Marx Brothers Casinos and certain of its subsidiaries listed in Schedule “A” in connection with the issuance and the purchase by Goldman, Sachs & Co. of $700 million aggregate principal amount of 5.25% senior subordinated notes due in 2024… This opinion is delivered to you pursuant to §27(c) of the Agreement.”).
 It then sets out the work the firm did in order to put a circle around potential scope liability (“As counsel, we participated in the preparation of the indenture, the preliminary offering circular and the global certificates representing the notes”).
 Then it sets out what documents the firm consulted (“We have consulted … and examined a certificate of officers and guarantors”).
 Then it sets out for each opinion of factual matters, who else the firm relied upon (“In expressing the opinions in paragraph 65, we have relied on the opinions of X law firm in X city”).
 And it concludes with stating the opinion as to certain facts.
 For typical financings, opinions say : “the issue and sale of the securities and the compliance by the Company and each of the guarantors, including the consummation of the transactions, will not result in any violation of federal or provincial statute, or any order, rule or regulation of any federal or provincial court or governmental agency …”).

-The drafting of closing opinions requires lawyers to undertake transactional due diligence and to be satisfied in respect thereof, a precursor necessary to drafting a competent closing opinion.
-That’s because closing opinions also opine as to other general and corporate matters.
-For example, opinions opine as to the accuracy, completeness and fairness of the risk factors disclosed by the offerer of securities in the offering documentation provided to prospective investors, as well as opine that shares issued are duly authorized, fully paid and non-assessable.
-To make such representations knowing that they serve a gate-keeping function and will be relied upon by the investing public, as well as regulators, requires that the lawyers involved in drafting the closing opinion for the law firm, undertake examinations, inter alia, of records and conduct minute book reviews of directors resolutions and such to make such representations.
+It is necessary, therefore, that lawyers undertake in-depth due diligence to be satisfied as to the veracity of the facts and opinions they sign off on to avoid making an untrue statement or a reckless statement.
+It is a precursor to drafting a competent closing opinion.
+Closing opinions also opine as to other general and corporate matters.
+For example, opinions opine as to the accuracy, completeness and fairness of risk factors disclosed by the offerer of securities in the offering documentation provided to investors, as well as opine that shares issued are duly authorized, fully paid and non-assessable.
+To make such representations knowing that they serve a gate-keeping function and will be relied upon by the investing public, as well as regulators, requires that the lawyers undertake examinations of records.

-Drafting this type of legal opinion when you are working with a book-runner like Goldman Sachs, lets say, can take weeks to draft for complex financings – not because the opinion is complex but because every word the lawyer drafts in such an opinion matters because of the reliance placed on an opinion by the third party to whom it is addressed, and because of the gate-keeping function it serves for securities regulators and the investing public.
+Drafting this type of legal opinion when you are working with a book-runner like Goldman Sachs, lets say, can take weeks to draft for complex financings – not because the opinion is complex but because every word and every common the lawyer drafts in such an opinion matters because of the reliance placed on an opinion by the third party to whom it is addressed, and because of the gate-keeping function it serves for the public.

 Only law firms prepare these types of opinions – never an individual lawyer for obvious client, liability and third party reliance reasons.
-These opinions usually go through several trusted and competent lawyers at a firm before they are signed by the firm and can be released (because of liability reasons).
-These opinions can be general or can be for specific areas – for example, if gaming counsel is retained, an opinion is sought by specialized counsel as to gaming regulatory matters.
+These opinions usually go through several lawyers at a firm before they are signed by the firm and can be released.

-Interestingly, lawyer regulatory bodies teach new lawyers over the course of weeks, about the first type of opinion – the legal opinion – but not about how to undertake due diligence, how to draft, and the liability exposure in respect of, the second more important type of opinion – the closing opinion – that only lawyers can prepare for their law firms.
-These opinions are more important because they are relied upon by the investing public; they protect the public; and they protect the integrity of the securities law regime.
-New lawyers are also not taught about the gate-keeping function these opinions serve, and nor how fundamentally important the role of the lawyer is in respect of these types of opinions to both the integrity of the legal profession and the public markets.
+Interestingly, lawyer regulatory bodies teach new lawyers over the course of weeks, about the first type of opinion – the legal opinion – but not about how to undertake due diligence, how to draft, and the liability exposure to lawyer insurers and lawyers in respect of the second more important type of opinion – the closing opinion.
+These opinions are way more important because they are relied upon by the investing public; they protect the public; and they protect the integrity of the securities law regime.
+New lawyers are also not informed about the gate-keeping function these opinions serve, and nor how fundamentally important the role of the lawyer is in respect of these types of opinions to both the integrity of the legal profession and the public markets.

-4. Another Canadian securities lawyer allegedly facing charges over closing opinions allegedly used in furtherance of pump & dumps to defraud the public
+3. Another Canadian securities lawyer allegedly facing charges over closing opinions

 This is not the first time the SEC comes after a Canadian securities lawyer over alleged incompetence in connection with closing opinions.